 - Key switch MEMORY LOCK

-- Thumb pistons and + (except with Opus 5 AGO)
+- Thumb pistons and +

 - Display

 - Thumb piston SET

-- Thumb pistons 1 thru 8 (Opus 5 AGO: thumb pistons 1 thru 7)
+- Thumb pistons 1 thru 8

-With the capture system you can program 32 personal registrations per division (divisionals) as well as for the entire organ (generals).
+With the capture system you can program 64 personal registrations per division (divisionals) as well as for the entire organ (generals).
 These registrations can be recalled at any time.
-The generals as well as the divisionals have four memory banks to be chosen with the pistons - and +.
-Every memory bank can store 8 combinations, accessible by the pistons 1 thru 8.
+The generals as well as the divisionals have eight memory banks to be chosen with the pistons - and +.
+Every memory bank can store 8 combinations accessible by the pistons 1 thru 8.
 On every setter location you may store a personal registration.
 Only the accessories Chorus and Intonation 2 cannot be stored in the capture system.